tappytaps/docker-ejabberd/kubernetes/README.md

 Prerequisites:

--Kubernetes 1.11+(for that example)
+-Kubernetes 1.11+
--CoreDns
+-CoreDns -  Install the CoreDns  - [Here is how]:https://github.com/coredns/deployment/tree/master/kubernetes

 Step 2 - Kubernetes Manifests

-Firstly, there are different ways to deploy an service on Kubernetes.
+Firstly, there are different ways to deploy a service on Kubernetes.
 Here I'm using a Statefulset because of its predictable behavior.
 If you deploy an app with a Statefulset, as you scale up the ejabberd nodes, each ejabberd node will always have the following variation <ERLANG_NODE>@<PodHostName>.

 E.g: A cluster with 3 nodes  will be: